YallaCalculators

 • Community: School culture matters more than rating alone

-When choosing schools, consider which pillars matter most for your child:
+When choosing schools, consider which of the six standards matter most for your child:

-1. Academic-focused families should prioritise schools with Outstanding/Very Good in Pillar 1 (Achievement) and Pillar 3 (Teaching)
+1. Academic-focused families should prioritise schools rated Outstanding or Very Good on Standard 1 (students’ achievement) and Standard 3 (teaching and assessment)

-3. Holistic education seekers should look for balanced performance across all pillars, with particular strength in Pillar 4 (Curriculum) and Pillar 6 (Leadership)
+3. Holistic education seekers should look for balanced judgements across all six, with particular strength on Standard 4 (curriculum) and Standard 6 (leadership and management)

-4. Special needs families should prioritise schools with Outstanding/Very Good in Pillar 5 (Care and Support) and strong Pillar 3 (Teaching) for differentiated instruction
+4. Special needs families should prioritise Standard 5 (which covers inclusion) alongside a strong Standard 3 for differentiated instruction

-Access full DSIB reports at khda.gov.ae to review detailed pillar scores and inspection findings for schools you’re considering.
+Access full DSIB reports at khda.gov.ae to review the standard-by-standard judgements and inspection findings for schools you’re considering.

 Related guides: